StarsbySea/Awesome-Apps/README.md

 # Awesome-Apps
-Awesome Apps available on the Microsoft Store
+Awesome Apps available on the Microsoft Store.
 | Name | Describe | Link | Install with winget |
 | ---- | -------- | ---- | ------------------- |
 | Bandizip | Bandizip is a powerful archiver which provides an ultrafast processing speed and convenient features.
 Available free of charge, and its paid editions support a variety of advanced features. |  | ``winget install 9P2W3W81SPPB``